 If a complaint is filed with the Authority in connection with any dispute between the Licensee and a licensed telecommunication operator regarding any activity that is the subject of this Licence, the Authority may settle the dispute and both parties are obliged to abide by the decision of the Authority.

-Code of commercial practice
+Code of Commercial Practice

-The licensee shall produce a Code of Commercial practices for approval by the Authority.
-Once approved, the code of commercial practice shall be binding on the Licensee and shall include, at a minimum, provisions covering the following issues:
+The licensee shall produce a Code of Commercial Practices for approval by the Authority.
+Once approved, the Code of Commercial Practice shall be binding on the Licensee and shall include, at a minimum, provisions covering the following issues:

 A commitment to take steps to remedy service interruptions or system failures as soon as reasonably possible and to provide reasonable credits to the licensed telecommunication operators for lengthy outages.